Ever wondered about the money that’s stashed away in your various pension pots? We wouldn’t be surprised.

 Remember, if you are under 55 and are fed up with having various pensions with different providers – each with their own set of fees – you can transfer them into a personal pension (like Wealthify’s) to help you better keep track of your retirement savings and reduce your fees.
 Pension transfers are also easier than you think too, and we can help you with this.

-You may not know a lot about personal pensions (sometimes referred to as ‘private pensions’), though they are a great way for the self-employed to save for their retirement.
+You may not know a lot about personal pensions (which, like a workplace pension, is a type of ‘private pension'), though they are a great way for the self-employed to save for their retirement.
 Even if you don’t work for yourself and have a pension with your employer, you can still set up a personal pension to supplement it and make your money work harder.

 If you are unsure of what age this will be for your pension, the best thing to do is to contact your provider and ask them.